santisbon/reference/src/microcloud.md

 Types:

-- `container`/`virtual-machine` - LXD creates these automatically when you launch an instance.
+- `container`/`virtual-machine` aka instance volumes - LXD creates these automatically when you launch an instance.
 Used as the root disk for the instance.
 Destroyed when the instance is deleted.
 - `image` - Created by LXD when it unpacks an image to launch an instance from it.
 Deleted 10 days after it was last used to launch an instance.
 - `custom` - You can add them to one or more instances as a disk device (they can be shared between instances).
 You can also use them as a special kind of volume to hold data separately from your instances (e.g. to hold backups or images) by setting some server configuration values.
 They're retained until you delete them.